mrdaniellewis/jquery.Dialog/README.md

 // You can omit new if you prefer var dialog = new $.Dialog( {

 	title: 'Dialog title',

+	// String or jQuery collection
+	content: '<p>Content</p>',

-	content: '<p>Content</p>', // A jQuery collection will also work
+	// String or jQuery collection
 	footer: '<p>My footer content</p>',

-	// Optional, any additional classes
+	// Optional additional classes
 	className: 'dialog--whatever',

-	// Optional, if true closing the dialog also calls destroy
+	// If true closing the dialog also calls destroy.
+Defaults to false
 	destroyOnClose: true,

-	// Optional, the aria-roleby default this is set to 'dialog'
+	// Set the aria-role attribute.
+Defaults to 'dialog'
 	// See http://www.w3.org/TR/wai-aria/roles#widget_roles_header
 	role: 'alertdialog' /
 } );